San Francisco 49ers vs. Indianapolis Colts NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - San Francisco is 0-2 against the spread and 1-1 overall this season when the team scores more than 21.8 points.

-- In games that San Francisco totals more than 366.5 yards, the team is 0-2 against the spread and 1-1 overall.
+- When San Francisco churns out more than 366.5 yards, the team is 0-2 against the spread and 1-1 overall.

 - This year, the 49ers have seven turnovers, five fewer than the Colts have takeaways (12).